Appeal to the Social Security and Child Support Tribunal

 You can’t usually appeal to the tribunal if you haven’t asked for mandatory reconsideration within the time limit.

-You don’t need to ask for mandatory reconsideration if you’re appealing a decision about Housing Benefit - you must contact the local council that made the decision before you appeal to the tribunal.
+You don’t need to ask for mandatory reconsideration if you’re appealing a decision about Housing Benefit - you’ll need to appeal to the local council that made the decision.

 Help you can get

 Contact Citizens Advice if you want help with your appeal; for example with filling in forms or going to a hearing.

 You can also ask an adviser, friend, family member or lawyer to appeal on your behalf.